academe/omnipay-adyen/README.md

 your site, along with any additional details.

-The encrpyted details are then used in place of credit card details when making an autorisation request to the API, server-to-server.
+The encrpyted details are then used in place of credit card details when making an authorisation request to the API, server-to-server.

 ### Building a Form for Encrypting